ScreepsPlus/site-hugo/content/events.md

 * A team of knights will be pitted against two deadly dragons (Tigga and Geir1983) in a classic tale of kill or be killed

-* knights will be allowed to spawn in the lower sector only, dragons will spawn in the upper sector only
+* knights will be allowed to spawn in the nothern and eastern sectors only, dragons will spawn in the southwestern sector only

+* dragons will have a spawn wall in place around their sector for 24 hrs

+* dragons will receive an initial energy resource injection of ~1.6million energy each to allow them to establish themselves

 * No respawning is allowed once ticks start